mebobby2/haskell-projects/README.md

 This is cyclic so, so we can remove thunk 2 and replace it with a pointer back to the constructor.

+## Evaluation Strategies
+We have seen two examples of evaluation strategies: ways in which the computation proceeds and the order in which parts of the expressions are evaluated.
+Apart from those two, more strategies have been developed.

+What I have called strict evaluation is also known as call by value.
+Sometimes, especially in object-oriented languages, this is changed to call by reference, where you don’t receive values as arguments, but boxes holding those values.

+Lazy evaluation is sometimes referred to as call by need, which is a special case of the more general strategy of call by name, in which function arguments are not evaluated before the body of the function but are substituted directly.
+The difference is that in general, call by name may evaluate the same expression more than once, whereas call by need uses thunks to do it only once.

 # Book source code

 https://github.com/apress/beg-haskell